Chapter 2- “Loved Ones”

 I had received so many visits from the people who were able to do so.
-But there was one good friend that had never came down, and that was ok.
-Whether or not he could handle seeing me like that, or if he was afraid it could be the last time he would see me, at any rate he never came down.
+But there was one good friend that had never come down to visit and that was ok.
+Whether or not he could handle seeing me like that, or if he was afraid it could be the last time he would see me, at any rate, he never came down.

 If you’re reading this dear friend, don’t feel bad and definitely don’t beat your self up about it.
 I was never mad and have always forgiven you for it.

 At any rate, all of the love really showed me just how beautiful something like Cancer could become–